Consdata/kouncil/docs/README.md

 * Consumer group monitoring
 * Event Tracking

+## Demo app

+If you wish to simply check out Kouncil in action, without having to install it, we've prepared a demo site showcasing the main features of Kouncil.
+The demo site can be found [here](https://kouncil-demo.web.app/)

 ## Quick start

 The easiest way to start working with Kouncil is by using Docker: